Luther (song): Music video

 A concept art music video for the song was released on April 11, 2025, directed by Canadian director and actress Karena Evans.
 It stars both Lamar and SZA, along with Nigerian-American musician, visual artist and model Annahstasia Enuke playing Lamar's love interest, while model Geron McKinley plays SZA's respective love interest.
 Most of the scenes were shot on location of the Westin Bonaventure Hotel in Los Angeles, as well as the Brandeis-Bardin Campus of American Jewish University and its House of the Book, in the Simi Hills of the Simi Valley, in California, the same shooting location where the one-minute teaser for GNX was filmed.
-The song pauses throughout the video to play the original sample of "If This World Were Mine", and the video's final minute consists Vandross' first verse playing uninterrupted.
+The song pauses throughout the video to play the original sample of "If This World Were Mine", and the video's final minute consists of Vandross' first verse playing uninterrupted.
+The video won the 2025 NAACP Image Award for Outstanding Music Video and the 2026 Juno Award for Video of the Year.

 Critical reception

 The song received widespread critical acclaim.
 Writing for NME, Kyann-Sian Williams thought the song was yet another demonstration of the duo's "chart-topping chemistry" and praised their "debonair" take on a "traditional love ballad".
 Lindsay Zoladz at The New York Times called "Luther" a notably "tender moment" and "three-minute pause" from an otherwise boastful album.
 Tomás Mier of Rolling Stone noted Lamar for "stretching his singing chops" before being joined by SZA.
+The song was nominated for three Grammy Awards in 2026, winning two for Record of the Year and Best Melodic Rap Performance.